Critical Role Productions: Industry expansion (2022–present)

 In May 2024, Critical Role announced their new subscription streaming service Beacon.
 Sarah Parvini of The Washington Post commented that the new platform would allow Critical Role to "maintain creative control".
 Michael McWhertor of Polygon speculated that the company was attempting to reduce its reliance on third-party platform providers.
 In March 2025, CNBC highlighted that "the company has created more than 2,500 hours of original content, more than 30 original shows and published nearly 70 books, comics and novels in the last 10 years, many of which are based on the IP of its games".
 Also in 2025, Rolling Stone noted that the company has "roughly 70 employees, including not one but two people whose job it is to know all the lore Critical Role has developed over its three main campaigns, five spin-off shows, and more than two dozen one-shots".

-In July 2025, Critical Role announced that a video game set in Exandria was in early development through a partnership with AdHoc Studio.
-Then in August 2025, they announced that Brennan Lee Mulligan would take over as Game Master from Matthew Mercer for Critical Roles fourth campaign scheduled to premiere on October 2, 2025.
+In July 2025, Critical Role announced that a video game set in Exandria was in early development through a partnership with AdHoc Studio, and that they would be helping fund development of AdHoc's first game, Dispatch.
+Then in August 2025, they announced that Brennan Lee Mulligan would take over as Game Master from Matthew Mercer for Critical Roles fourth campaign which premiered on October 2, 2025.
 Rolling Stone stated that "the inclusion of Mulligan is huge, but not entirely surprising" given Mulligan's background as "a well-established Game Master" who created the "titanic success" Dimension 20 along with previous comments made by Mercer on eventually shifting "into a 'Professor X' role as a mentor to the next generation of storytellers rather than remaining the face of the brand in perpetuity".

 Broadcast

 Critical Role Productions primarily broadcasts on the Critical Role Twitch and YouTube channels.
 This includes both livestreaming and VOD.
 A number of shows were formerly broadcast on Legendary's Alpha service from 2017 to 2019.
 They have also broadcast episodes on their boutique subscription streaming service Beacon since May 2024.
-The company's animated show, The Legend of Vox Machina (2022), is available on Amazon Prime Video.
+The company's two animated shows, The Legend of Vox Machina (2022) and The Mighty Nein (2025), are available on Amazon Prime Video.